In November 1967 a passenger jet bound for London's Heathrow airport

 crashed into the southern slopes of Blackdown Hill, near to Fernhurst

 village, resulting in the tragic death of all 37 persons on board.
-As
+The accident is recorded as the 11th worst air accident in the United Kingdom.

 the Society still frequently receives enquiries about the disaster, further